radical non-judgement

 How Trauma and PTSD Can Affect Daily Life

 Some experience flashbacks and nightmares.
 Others notice chronic anxiety, emotional numbness, irritability, panic, shame, difficulty trusting people, or a sense that something is about to go wrong.
 Trauma responses begin as survival adaptations.
 Over time, those patterns can start interfering with relationships, work, identity, and the ability to feel present or safe.
-Trauma and PTSD can sometimes involve:
+Not all trauma comes from a single catastrophic event.
+Some people develop complex trauma after chronic instability, emotional neglect, bullying, unpredictable relationships, medical experiences, loss, or environments where they never fully felt safe.

 • Hypervigilance and feeling constantly “on edge”